The Phase Transition of $4D$ Yang-Mills Charged GB AdS Black Hole with Cloud of Strings: Abstract

 \section{Abstract}

 {In this paper, we present an exact spherically symmetric and Yang-Mills charged AdS black hole solution in the context of $4D$ Einstein-Gauss-Bonnet (EGB) gravity in the presence of a cloud of strings.
+The regularity of the solution is checked.
 Thermodynamics of this solution is studied.
 The critical behavior, the types of phase transitions in canonical ensemble, the Joule-Thomson expansion, the Clapeyron equation and the critical exponents shall be investigated.}

 PACS numbers: 11.10.Jj, 11.10.Wx, 11.15.Pg, 11.25.Tq\\

 \textbf{Keywords:} AdS black hole, phase transition, cloud of strings, 4$D$ Gauss-Bonnet gravity.